|

 Number of Episodes: 148

-Also on staff are beauty and fashion editor Nina Van Horn (Wendie Malick), a fast-living, neurotic ex-model; Blush's commitment-phobic, in-house photographer, Elliott DiMauro (Enrico Colantoni); and Jack's wisecracking, power-hungry assistant, Dennis Finch (David Spade).
+neurotic ex-model; Blush's commitment-phobic, in-house photographer, Elliott DiMauro (Enrico Colantoni); and Jack's wisecracking,

-Enrico Colantoni - Elliott DiMauro
+Cast: Enrico Colantoni - Elliott DiMauro Laura

-Wendie Malick - Nina Van Horn/Claire Noodleman
+San Giacomo - Maya Gallo Chris Hogan - Wally (Season 1) Wendie Malick - Nina Van Horn/Claire Noodleman George Segal

-Rena Sofer - Vicki Costa (Season 7)
+- Jackson 'Jack' H. Gallo Rena Sofer - Vicki Costa (Season 7) David Spade - Dennis Quimby Finch

-Sept.
+Family Matters ABC/CBS: Sept.
 22, 1989 - July 17, 1998

 Number of Seasons: 9